cyfral123/HisTools/README.md

 ### 🔹 The pathline seems too faint.
 How can I make it more visible?
 You can adjust the transparency and colors in the featuress settings by clicking the `wrench icon`

-### 🔹 Why dont my configured colors apply to the route
-By default, the `Use route preferred colors` setting is enabled.

-If the route author has set preferred colors, they will override your custom colors.

-You can either disable this setting or edit the routes colors directly in its json file.

 ### 🔹 How to Enable/Disable a specific route?
 look to the route label and press the `middle mouse button` to toggle the route.